 In most cases, responsibility for policy-making authority is clearly defined by applicable law and in Board of Trustees legislation (e.g., Bylaws, Regulations, NIU Constitution).
 In addition, past practice and the nature of the policy can help determine the appropriate policy-making authority.
-If a question arises whether a policy falls under the purview and jurisdiction of (a) the Board, (b) the President, or (c) University Council, the University General Counsel and Policy Library Committee will be consulted for advice.
+If a question arises whether a policy falls under the purview and jurisdiction of the Board, the President, Faculty Senate, or University Council, the University General Counsel and Policy Library Committee will be consulted for advice.

-The policy library website will serve as the official location for all University-wide policies The policy documents housed in the policy library website carry the full force of the University.
+- Policy Library Website—The policy library website will serve as the official location for all University-wide policies.
+The policy documents housed in the policy library website carry the full force of the University.
 Policies posted on the policy library website supersede policies that exist only on paper and those not located on the policy library website.
 Additionally, it is the responsibility of the Responsible Office for any University policy that does not exist on the policy library website to submit a copy, immediately upon discovery, to the Policy Librarian for inclusion in the policy library website.
 The policy library website will also include resources, forms, and templates needed to create, review, and manage the University’s policies.

 The following are general summaries of the personnel involved in the policy-making body.
 Further duties, roles and responsibilities of each personnel listed here can be found throughout this policy.

-The Policy Librarian manages the policy review process, coordinates the Policy Library Committee and maintains NIU’s Online Policy Library.
-The Policy Librarian shall be appointed by the President.
+- Policy Librarian—The Policy Librarian manages the policy review process, coordinates the Policy Library Committee and maintains NIU’s Online Policy Library.

-The Policy Library Committee (PLC) is a standing committee comprised of individuals (or their designee) including the the Policy Librarian, Executive Vice President and Provost; the Vice President for Administration and Finance; the Senior Associate Vice President for Human Resources; the Senior Associate Vice President for Academic Diversity and Chief Diversity Officer; the Executive Secretary of University Council; the chair of the University Council’s Rules, Governance, and Elections Committee; the Presidents of the Operating Staff Council, Supportive Professional Staff Council, and Student Association.
-The Policy Library Committee, or a subcommittee thereof, participates in the review of all proposed University-wide policies and revisions.
-The University’s General Counsel (or designee) will be available at Policy Library Committee meetings to provide advice and consultation.
+- Policy Library Committee—The Policy Library Committee (PLC) is a standing committee comprised of individuals (or their designee) including the Policy Librarian, Executive Vice President and Provost; the Vice President for Administration and Finance; the Senior Associate Vice President for Human Resources; the Senior Associate Vice President for Academic Diversity and Chief Diversity Officer; the Executive Secretary of University Council; the chair of the University Council’s Rules, Governance, and Elections Committee; the Presidents of the Operating Staff Council, Supportive Professional Staff Council, and Student Association.
+The Policy Library Committee, or a subcommittee thereof, participates in the review of proposed University-wide policies and revisions.
+The University’s General Counsel (or their designee) will be available at Policy Library Committee meetings to provide advice and consultation.

-The Policy Approval Authority may be the Board of Trustees, the President (or his/her designee), or the University Council.
+- Policy Approval Authority—The Policy Approval Authority may be the Board of Trustees, the President (or their designee), Faculty Senate, and University Council.

 All policies currently in effect when this policy is approved will be posted without revision.
 In the event of a conflict or inconsistency between policies, the Policy Librarian should consult with the Policy Library Committee and the General Counsel to resolve the conflict or further designate who may resolve the conflict.
 As part of the review cycle, current policies will be scheduled for review within three years of this policy’s approval.
 The Policy Library Committee will establish a staggered review cycle to manage the process.
 Upon review, existing policies will be re-written using the University Policy Template.